gjbex/Python-for-programmers/source_code/README.md

    dictionaries, vs. Floyd's algorithm.
 1. `ocean_view.ipynb`: compute which buildings have an ocean view.
 1. `fibonacci.ipynb`: comparison of various implementations of the Fibonacci fucntion.
+1. `roll_sixes.ipynb`: what is the expected number of rolls to get sixes?